fBecaud/ImYourVenus/README.md

-# TP

-## Objectif

-L’objectif de ce TP était de créer un simulateur de système solaire, ou de manière plus générale d’un ensemble de N corps célestes.
-On s’intéresse donc aux champs de forces gravitationnelles qui sont des champs vectoriels conservatifs.
+# Solar system Simulator (Gratitation study)

-## Features
+## Goal

-Choix de :
- - La position de la caméra ([Free Fly Cam par Sergey Stafeev](https://assetstore.unity.com/packages/tools/camera/free-fly-camera-140739) :
- WASD mouvements, QE monter/descendre, souris pour l'orientation, shift boost vitesse, accélération).
- - Le placement, la masse et la vitesse initiale d'une nouvelle planète dans le système.
+The goal of this exercise was to create a solar system simulator, or more generally of a set of N celestial bodies.
+We are therefore interested in gravitational force fields, which are conservative vector fields.

+##Features

+Choice of:

+   - Camera position (Free Fly Cam by Sergey Stafeev: WASD for movement, QE for up/down, mouse for orientation, shift for speed boost, acceleration).
+   - Placement, mass, and initial velocity of a new planet in the system.
- - La vitesse de la simution (en X par Ticks, ex: 120 heures par game tick).
+   - Simulation speed (in X per ticks, e.g., 120 hours per game tick).
- - Monter ou cacher certains éléments: les informations d'une planète (vitesse, masse, position), le champ vectoriel.

-## Précisions

-Les constantes utilisées :
+   - Show or hide certain elements: planet information (speed, mass, position), vector field.

+##Details

+The constants used:

- - Gravite Universel = 6.6743e-11F
+    - Universal Gravity = 6.6743e-11F

-Valeurs conseillées :
- - Vitesse de la simution : Plus la vitesse est rapide, plus les imprécisions s'accumulent (et plus les trails des planètes sont grosses).
- On recommande donc de rester sur des valeurs proche de celle par défauts.
- - Nouvelle planète :

-## Architecture

-Tous les calculs des planètes sont trouvables dans Astral Object.
-Les constantes et calculs du temps dans Globals.
-Le champ vectoriel dans Vectorial Fields.
+Recommended values:

+  -  Simulation speed: The faster the speed, the more inaccuracies accumulate (and the larger the planet trails become).
+It is therefore recommended to stick to values close to the default ones.
+  -  New planet: speed from 5 to 10 a.u. in z is good for orbital stability.

+##Architecture

-La camera dans Camera Behaviour & Free Fly Camera.
-Les interfaces dans Instruction Button, New Planet Placer, Planet Info & Time Controller.
+All planet calculations can be found in Astral Object.
+Constants and time calculations in Globals.
+The vector field in Vectorial Fields.
+The camera in Camera Behaviour & Free Fly Camera.
+Interfaces in Instruction Button, New Planet Placer, Planet Info & Time Controller.

 ## Images